steam0/pact-guide/README.md

 ###  System Testing

 System testing refers to tests that verify that the system meets its requirement.
-These tests will be applied on a running system and verify that actions gets executed and that responses are valid.
+These tests will be executed on a system of running applications and verify that actions get executed properly and that responses are valid.

 Writing and executing system tests are very costly to implement and run, and will often be neglected.